The Fast Diet: 5:2 Intermittent Fasting - vegan style!

 How do you do it?

-· your height and waist measurements at the start.
-Use these to get a calculation of your Body Mass Index (BMI) – this can be done easily on the internet.
+Use your weight when you begin the programme and your height and waist measurements to get a calculation of your Body Mass Index (BMI) – this can be done easily on the internet.

 How does it work?